apache/streampipes-website/docs/04_use-charts.md

 This separation is worth keeping in mind because it prevents a common mistake.
 If the chart tells the wrong story, the problem is usually not in the appearance tab.
 It is usually in the query or in the chart type.
 Appearance should be the final polishing step, not the place where the analytical meaning is invented.

+<ScreenshotFigure
+  src="/img/2026/chart-time-selection.png"
+  alt="Chart editor with the time selection menu and custom date range dialog open" title="Time Selection" eyebrow="Chart Configuration" caption="The time selector in the toolbar lets you switch quickly between relative ranges such as the last 15 minutes or the last month, or define an explicit custom start and end time when the chart should answer a precise historical question." size="compact"
+/>

+Time selection matters more than it first appears.
+A chart can be technically correct and still communicate the wrong thing when the active time range does not match the operational question.
+Short ranges are usually best for current monitoring and troubleshooting.
+Longer ranges are better when you want to understand trends, compare shifts, or inspect seasonal behavior.
+The custom date range is the right choice whenever the chart should focus on one exact incident window instead of a rolling relative interval.

+<ScreenshotFigure
+  src="/img/2026/chart-appearance.png"
+  alt="Appearance tab in the chart editor with color, chart settings, and zoom options" title="Appearance Settings" eyebrow="Chart Configuration" caption="The appearance tab refines how the chart is presented through colors, legend and tooltip visibility, decimal formatting, and interactive options such as zoom behavior." size="compact"
+/>

+This is where a technically correct chart becomes easier to consume.
+Colors should support recognition rather than decoration.
+Legend, toolbox, and tooltip settings decide how much local guidance the viewer gets.
+Decimal formatting matters when values are either too noisy or not precise enough for the intended audience.
+Options such as zoom are useful when a chart is meant for exploration instead of only passive monitoring.
+The key is still the same: use these controls to improve readability, not to compensate for a weak query.

 ## Save, reuse, and manage the chart

 The chart toolbar is deliberately small, but every action there matters.
 You can edit the `Chart Name`, `Save` the chart, `Add To Asset`, `Discard` changes, `Download data`, and change the time range.